NEW UPDATE FOR 2022 1/15/2022

 HOW DOES STRAWHAT SELECT WHO GETS TO AUDITION?

-2. A professional presentation of your application.
+- A professional presentation of your application.

-3. Your level of experience, meaning your body of work and training as presented on your resume: where and with whom you have studied; number of years you have trained in acting, voice, dance, etc.
+- Your level of experience, meaning your body of work and training as presented on your resume: where and with whom you have studied; number of years you have trained in acting, voice, dance, etc.

-4. The majority of our member theatres are looking to hire an ensemble for the entire season, therefore they hope to see well-rounded performers who sing, act, and dance to some degree or another; who are versatile at both ensemble and possible feature roles; who are team players.
+- The majority of our member theatres are looking to hire an ensemble for the entire season, therefore they hope to see well-rounded performers who sing, act, and dance to some degree or another; who are versatile at both ensemble and possible feature roles; who are team players.

-- Spam Filters: We cannot notify you of concerns – or special information – if you do not identify StrawHat Auditions as an acceptable domain address.
-If you email address is provided through your university webmail system, our emails may be sent to your junk mail folder.
-We strongly recommend that actors create a free email account (gmail, yahoo, etc.) that is outside the restrictions placed on university webmail systems.
+Spam Filters: We cannot notify you of concerns – or special information – if you do not identify StrawHat Auditions as an acceptable domain address.

-objective measure by which we compare one application to another.
+Audition Selection is just that – selective, and the process is by its very nature a subjective one.
+There is no mathematical equation, no codified objective measure by which we compare one application to another.
 Our job is to assemble what appear to be the most promising applicants to the companies that hope to hire them.

-- Registration fee is non-refundable.
+Annual Subscription/Registration fee is non-refundable.

-- If you are scheduled for an appointment and choose to cancel, your audition fee is non-refundable.
+If you are scheduled for an appointment and choose to cancel, your audition fee is non-refundable.

-- Appointment change fee: $25, money order only
+Appointment change fee: $25, money order only